Sandy4321/ML-Model-Deployment/README.md

 Enter valid numerical values in all input boxes and hit Predict.

-If everything goes well, you should be able to see the predcited salary vaule on the HTML page!
+If everything goes well, you should be able to see the absence or presence of cardiovascular disease on the HTML page!

 ![Screenshot](image.png)